aliyun/terraform-provider-alicloud/website/docs/r/redis_tair_instance.html.markdown

 * `port` - (Optional, ForceNew, Computed) The Tair service port.
 The service port of the instance.
 Valid values: 1024 to 65535.
 Default value: 6379.
 * `resource_group_id` - (Optional, Computed) The ID of the resource group to which the instance belongs.
 * `secondary_zone_id` - (Optional, ForceNew) The ID of the secondary zone.This parameter is returned only if the instance is deployed in two zones.
 * `shard_count` - (Optional) The number of data nodes in the instance.
 When 1 is passed, it means that the instance created is a standard architecture with only one data node.
 You can create an instance in the standard architecture that contains only a single data node.
 2 to 32: You can create an instance in the cluster architecture that contains the specified number of data nodes.
 Only persistent memory-optimized instances can use the cluster architecture.
 Therefore, you can set this parameter to an integer from 2 to 32 only if you set the InstanceType parameter to tair_scm.
+It is not allowed to modify the number of shards by modifying this parameter after creating a master-slave architecture instance with or without passing 1.
+* `storage_performance_level` - (Optional, ForceNew, Available since v1.212.0) The storage type.
+The value range is [PL1, PL2, and PL3].
+The default value is PL1.
+When the value of instance_type is "tair_essd", this attribute takes effect and is required.
+* `storage_size_gb` - (Optional, ForceNew, Computed, Available since v1.212.0) The value range of different specifications is different, see [ESSD-based instances](https://www.alibabacloud.com/help/en/tair/product-overview/essd-based-instances).
+When the value of instance_type is "tair_essd", this attribute takes effect and is required.
+* `tags` - (Optional, Map, Available since v1.212.0) The tag of the resource.
 * `tair_instance_name` - (Optional) The name of the resource.
 * `vswitch_id` - (Required, ForceNew) The ID of the vSwitch to which the instance is connected.
 * `vpc_id` - (Required, ForceNew) The ID of the virtual private cloud (VPC).
-* `zone_id` - (Required, ForceNew) The zone ID of the instance.
+* `zone_id` - (Required, ForceNew) Zone ID.

 ## Attributes Reference

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.
 * `create_time` - The time when the instance was created.
 The time follows the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
 The time is displayed in UTC.
-* `status` - The status of the instance.
-Valid values: Normal, Creating, Changing, Inactive, Flushing, Released, Transforming, Unavailable, Error, Migrating, and upgrading, networkModifying, SSLModifying, and MajorVersionUpgrading.
+* `status` - The status of the resource.

 ## Timeouts